robert-westenberger/knowledgebase/web-development/react/rendering.md

 ### Optimizing Props References
 For class components its pretty easy, most cases are handled by built in javascript instance methods which always have the same reference.

 React offers useCallback hook (for callback functions) and useMemo (for any kind of data like creating objects or complex calculations).

+# React-Redux and Rendering Behavior